ByteFight-GT/documentation/docs/source/engine.rst

 Defining a game
 ---------------
 A couple of rules when thinking of the idea for a game:

-* The game must be computable, i.e. the latest general-purpose computing CPU should be able to compute a significant number of optimal or near-optimal moves in a 5 to 10-minute time frame.
+* The game must be **computable**, i.e. the latest general-purpose computing CPU should be able to compute a significant number of optimal or near-optimal moves in a 5 to 10-minute time frame.
-* It must be fun.
+* It must be **fun**.
 Nobody plays the game if it isn't fun.
-* The game should be computationally interesting, i.e. solutions should not be trivial.
+* The game should be **computationally interesting**, i.e. solutions should not be trivial.
-* The mechanics should be cohesive.
+* The mechanics should be **cohesive**.
 Winning the game should be the sum of many parts that work together.

 Game simulation
 ---------------